 Boards must ensure that if the completed REP indicates that the participant needs training to return to employment, Workforce Solutions Office staff and the participant determine the appropriate training.

-Staff may use the assessment results, evaluation information, and interview outcomes to answer the following questions:

-Is suitable employment unavailable for the participant without training?

-Will the participant benefit from appropriate training, and will the training ensure that the participant is completely “job ready” at the end of the training?

-Does a reasonable expectation of employment exist following the training, and has the participant been fully informed of the expected entry level occupational wage?

-Is training available at a reasonable cost?
-(Reminder: Trade-certified participants must not pay costs for any required training.)

-Does the participant have qualifications, capabilities, financial resources, and the background to undertake and complete the training successfully?

-Is the training available from a private or public school regulated by a state agency or an accredited board?
+Upon completion, the proposed training program must provide all the skills and requirements that are needed for the worker to be job ready.
+For example, if the occupation for the proposed training requires a license, then the training program must include obtaining the license.

 Additional training approval considerations include the following:

-Training must be full-time for the participant to receive TRA
+Training must be full-time for the participant to receive TRA.

-ESL, AEL, or GED programs must be before or with vocational training
+ESL, AEL, or GED programs must be before or with vocational training.

-Full-time is as defined by the training provider or by a full-time determination from the TAA state officeTraining must be conducted within the United States.
+Full time is as defined by the training provider or by a full-time determination from the TAA state office.

-The proposed training program must provide all the skills and requirements upon completion that are needed for the worker to be job ready.
-For example, if the occupation for which the proposed training is preparing the worker requires a license, then the training program must include obtaining the license.
+Training must be conducted within the United States.

 C-400: Types of Training

+Boards must ensure that participants are fully informed of their training options, including training for occupations on the in-demand and target occupations lists.

 C-401: Remedial Training